What Colours Go With Polished Pebble Dulux?

 It pays to be different, right?
 As Polished Pebble is a cool neutral, Roasted Red and Ballerina Dance are just the most beautiful, berry like colours to really add some warmth to a room.
 Perhaps try one shade as a feature wall, or use these colours as a guide with decor accessories and home textiles.

 Looking for another pink shade?
-Pretty Pink by Dulux packs a real punch, looking pink and lilac in certain lights.
+Pretty Pink by Dulux packs a real punch, looking like a pink and lilac shade, depending on the light you perceive it in.

 Polished Pebble & Black